The Embedded Homology of Hypergraph Pairs: Morphisms of hypergraph pairs and homomorphisms of the homology

-where each row is a long exact sequence of relative homology groups.
-The proof is similar with (\ref{eq-2.5}).
-It follows from the middle row of (\ref{eq-2.55}) that the rank of relative embedded homology is sub-additive: \begin{corollary} For any hypergraph triple $(\mathcal{H}, \mathcal{A}, \mathcal{B})$ and any $n\geq 0$, we have
+\begin{lemma} Given a hypergraph triple $(\mathcal{H}, \mathcal{A}, \mathcal{B})$, we have a commutative diagram { }where each row is a long exact sequence of relative homology groups. \end{lemma} \begin{proof} The proof is an analogue of Lemma~\ref{le-zoey} and \cite[p.
+118]{hatcher}.
+We omit the details. \end{proof} It follows from the long exact sequence in the middle row of Lemma~\ref{eq-2.55} that the rank of the relative embedded homology group is sub-additive: \begin{corollary} For any hypergraph triple $(\mathcal{H}, \mathcal{A}, \mathcal{B})$ and any $n\geq 0$, we have